15 Best Leg Exercises and Workout for Muscle & Strength

 Secondary: Hamstrings, adductors, spinal erectors, abdominals.

-1. Step on a Smith machine and get the bar on your shoulders in front of you, grasping it with your crossed arms and lift it off the rack.
+1. Step onto a squat rack and grasp the bar with your crossed arms.
+Lift it off the rack.

 Tips